jerhemy/angular-presentations/README.md

 ## Branch Index

-### smart-presentation-components
+### smart-presentation-demo
 Demonstation of Smart vs Presentation Components

-### smart-presentation-components-mobile
+### smart-presentation-ionic
-Demonstation of Smart vs Presentation Components used in NativeScript
+Demonstation of Presentation Component used in Ionic

 ### modules-webpack
 Demonstations of using modules lazy-loading provided by webpack and angular-router-loader